How well your lighting performs often depends on the bulb. Different bulbs provide different light.

 These are what you usually see in flood lights, recessed lights and track lights.
 They produce a more controlled beam because the back is silvered.
 They spread the light or narrow it down, as a spot.
 These lamps are well suited for accenting and wall washing where directional control is required.
 Wide beam lamps can also be effectively used for general lighting.
 Average lamp life is about 2, 000 hours MR11, MR16, Bi-pins, etc.

 Provides directional illumination.
 These are available as floods or spots.
 They are often used in recessed lights or track lights.
 They cannot be used outside unless they are used in a completely sealed waterproof fixture.

 Bulging Reflector (BR)

+May be used as a substitute for incandescent R lamps.
 They are also not to be used outside in open fixtures.

 Parabolic Aluminized Reflector (PAR)

 These bulbs may be used indoors in recessed or track lighting indoors.
 They are also suitable for outdoor use in spot and flood fixtures.
 They provide halogen light and are more efficient than R or PAR lamps.
 The light is whiter, brighter and the bulbs last longer.
 There are more beam spreads available, so you can direct the light exactly where you want it for indoor or outdoor accent lighting.
 These bulbs are weather proof and can be used outside in un-protected fixtures.